 So, the problem is not how it is treating a shapefile that is missing a CRS, it is the fact it does not recognize a shapefile that currently has a CRS.

-#4 Updated by rmercer - over 11 years ago
+#4 Updated by rmercer - almost 13 years ago

 Well, I finally got the zip file to contain all necessary files.
 It now will not upload because it is too large for the system to accept it.
 This is very frustrating for me.